 My motherly deductions were that a boy must have hit it with a stick or a hammer.
 Maybe even tried to drill a hole in it.
-Then said boy decided to put the jar back into my jar display so I would never notice.
+Then said boy decided to put the mason jar back into my jar display so I would never notice.
 It was just sitting there, looking all blue and pretty until I tried to fill it up with water.
 I bet they never saw that coming.

 As I stood there at the sink, watching the perfect stream of water flowing out of my favorite mason jar, I felt the tears start to pour down my cheeks.
 Then I bent over the sink and just began to sob.

 The hole in the jar seemed to be what pushed me over the edge.
-I felt like my life was flowing out from the bottom just like that water in the jar.
+I felt like my life was flowing out from the bottom just like that water in the mason jar.
 I felt like I had hit rock bottom in my marriage, in my homeschool, in family relationships and my world was swirling down the sink drain.

 No one would have ever known what was really going on in my head.
 I put on a good show.
 Because when I look around at my friends and all those posts on Facebook and Instagram, they all look like they have it together.
 No one could possibly understand what a life unraveling looked like, and I sure wasn’t going to share that on social media.